President Xi Jinping's 2023 New Year's Speech - ExBulletin

 China today is a country where dreams come true.
 The Beijing Olympic and Paralympic Winter Games ended with a resounding success.
 Chinese winter sports athletes have given their all and achieved extraordinary results.
 Shenzhou-13, Shenzhou-14 and Shenzhou-15 soared to the skies.
 China’s space station is fully completed, and our “home in space” roams the deep blue sky.
 The People’s Armed Forces celebrated the 95th anniversary, and all servicemen are confidently marching on the great journey of building a strong army.
 The third Chinese aircraft carrier Fujian has been launched.
 The C919, China’s first large passenger aircraft, has been delivered.
 And the Baihetan hydroelectric plant came into full operation… None of these achievements would have been possible without the sweat and labor of many Chinese people.
 Sparks of talent are coming together, and they are the strength of China!

 China today is a country brimming with vigor and vitality.
-Various pilot free trade zones and the Hainan Free Trade Port are booming, innovations are springing up in coastal areas, development is accelerating in central and western regions, the revitalization momentum is picking up. strengthens in the northeast and there is greater development and affluence in the border regions.
+Various pilot free trade zones and the Hainan Free Trade Port are booming, innovations are springing up in coastal areas, development is accelerating in central and western regions, the momentum of revitalization is getting stronger in the northeast and there is greater development and affluence in the border regions.
 China’s economy enjoys strong resilience, enormous potential and great vitality.
 The fundamentals supporting its long-term growth remained strong.
 As long as we remain confident and strive for progress while maintaining stability, we will achieve the goals we have set for ourselves.
 During my visit to Hong Kong earlier this year, I was deeply happy to see that Hong Kong has restored order and is on the verge of prosperity again.
-With the resolute implementation of One Country, Two Systems, Hong Kong and Macao will surely enjoy long-term prosperity and stability.
+With the resolute implementation of One Country, Two Systems, Hong Kong and Macau will surely experience long-term prosperity and stability.

 Today’s China is a country that retains its national character.
 During 2022, we have faced various natural disasters, including earthquakes, floods, droughts and wildfires, and have experienced work accidents.
 Amid these disconcerting and heartbreaking scenes, many touching stories of people sticking together in the face of adversity or even sacrificing their lives to help others in distress have emerged.
 These heroic acts will forever be etched in our memories.
 At every turn of the year, we always think of the great character of resilience that the Chinese nation has retained over the millennia.
 It gives us even more confidence as we continue on our way.